Viha123/quakece/README.md

 - [x] Perform time tests for depth results and go over code to reduce speed because there are a lot of low hanging performance improvements that can be made to this.

 ## Goals for Version 2:
-- [x] implement more complex algorithms, not entirely sure, basic minimax or alpha beta pruning and move on from there.
+- [x] implement more complex algorithms basic minimax or alpha beta pruning and move on from there.
 - [x] Basic Move Ordering (MVV-LVA) Most Valuable Victim - Least Valuable Aggressor
 - [ ] Order based on promotions and checks
 - [ ] Opening books (choose from a database of openings)